djangodeployment/django-deployment-book/02-dns.rst

 Visiting your Django project through the domain
 -----------------------------------------------

-In the previous chapter you run Django on a server and it was reachable through http://$SERVER_IPv4_ADDRESS/.
+In the previous chapter you ran Django on a server and it was reachable through http://$SERVER_IPv4_ADDRESS/.
 Now you should have setup your DNS and have $DOMAIN point to $SERVER_IPv4_ADDRESS.
 In your Django settings, change ``ALLOWED_HOSTS`` to this::